-- Feels like a Cloudflare-specific project, the development roadmap is unclear. - Needs a third party RTR daemon.
+- Feels like a Cloudflare-specific project, the development roadmap is unclear. - Needs a third party RTR daemon. - Officially discontinued in March 2024: nobody should use it anymore!

 Developed in Go by Cloudflare.

 - Used to be actively developed.

 - Well documented.

 - Good middle ground of features and complexity.